baliyanvinay/Python-Basics/README.md

 - Dicts - {}
 - Sets - {}

 <b>Insight:</b> Dictionaries and Sets are actually related and are implemented very similarly.
 Both sets and dictionaries are hashed maps.
-Dictionaries are key-value pairs but sets are keys(as value) only.
+Dictionaries are key-value pairs but sets are keys(as value) only. <br>
+<b>Insight:</b> Unpacking also works with dictionaries and sets but because both are unsorted, the order of unpacking is random each time.

 ## Callables in Python
 Anything that can be called using ().